cc1533/DataComms-ProgAssignment2/README.md

 5. Tested client.java to make sure it was sending data correctly using 4 bytes, everything looked good from tests.

 3/5/2016
   Chris:
+1. Solved the "EOFException" error in server.java, everything is now received by the server perfectly.
 Goals:
-  1. Hopefully fix (1) on the TODO list.
+  1. DONE -- Hopefully fix (1) on the TODO list.
   2. Work on (2) of the TODO list.

 3/6/2016